JoshTheDerf/LDRParser/README.md

 ##Usage (Python Module)
 Download `libldrparser.py`.
-From your project, import LDRParser from libldrparser (`from libldrparser import LDRParser;
+From your project, import LDRParser from libldrparser (`from libldrparser import LDRParser`)
-`)

 Create an instance of LDRParser, this allows the part cache to persist across multiple conversions for a model and greatly speeds up subsequent runs.
 ```